Myopia Control in Kelowna

 Let Us Help

-Myopia has no cure but spending time outside can delay the onset of the condition.
-At Tutt Street Optometry, we can also recommend methods of slowing myopia progression.
-These will vary depending on your child’s unique situation.
+Myopia has no cure, but spending more time outside can delay the onset of the condition.
+At Tutt Street Optometry, we partner with your family to find the right approach to myopia control for your child.

 Come See Us